Brianshayne/techyon-api-workshop/README.md

-# techyon-api-workshop
+# Shopify API Workshop - Techyon Series

+## Hi

-This is a working repo for a workshop I created and facilitated on July 25, 2017
+This repo contains all the working files for a workshop I hosted July 25th, at UW.

+You can use this, and host it if you want as well.

+Contained is the MD for the workshop website, as well as a markdown version of my talk.
+There's also the MD version for a deckset deck, and a Keynote file.